-Watch the livestream of oral arguments in Net neutrality court case
+Watch the livestream of oral arguments in net neutrality court case

 The net neutrality proponents are suing the government claiming that the agency, led by FCC Chairman Ajit Pai, overstepped its bounds when it voted in December 2017 to roll back the Obama-era net neutrality protections, which banned broadband providers from slowing or blocking access to the internet or charging companies higher fees for faster access.

-While little has happened yet, net neutrality supporters fear that the lack of protections ultimately could mean higher prices and fewer choices for consumers.
-Internet service providers, however, argue the rules make it harder to invest in their network and improve their ability to serve you.
+Though little has happened yet, net neutrality supporters fear that the lack of protections ultimately could mean higher prices and fewer choices for consumers.
+Internet service providers, however, argue the rules make it harder to invest in their networks and improve their ability to serve you.

-Though the vote to repeal the regulations happened more than a year ago, they didn't officially come off the books until June.
+Though the vote to repeal the regulations happened more than a year ago, the rules didn't officially come off the books until June.
 The backlash among supporters was immediate.
 Democrats in Congress unsuccessfully tried to undo the repeal through the Congressional Review Act.
-While the measure passed the Senate, it failed in the House.
+The measure passed the Senate, but it failed in the House.

 Behind the clash: The former, Democrat-led FCC reclassified broadband networks to make them subject to the same strict regulations that govern telephone networks.
 Supporters claim the reclassification was needed to give the rules an underlying legal basis.